-They are largely flat territories, only Belgium and Luxembourg have a part of their territory consisting of hills, up to 500 meters high, and covered with forests.
+They are largely flat territories, only Belgium and Luxembourg have a part of their territory consisting of hills, up to 500 meters high, and covered with dense forests.

 The main European institutions are based in Brussels.